devenkhatri/dt-n8n-workflow-backups/AI Photoshop/Nano Photoshop Agent.md

 # Workflow Analysis for Nano Photoshop Agent

 ## Description
-A Telegram-based AI assistant that helps users manage, edit, and generate images using Google Drive for storage and AI models like Claude and GPT for intelligent interactions.
+A Telegram-integrated AI assistant that manages photo uploads to Google Drive and performs AI-powered image operations like renaming, editing, combining images, and searching through stored files.

 ## Input Details
-The workflow is triggered by messages sent to a Telegram bot, which can include either text messages or photo uploads.
+The workflow is triggered by messages sent to a Telegram bot, which can include either a photo or text input.

 ## Process Summary
-When a user sends a message to the Telegram bot, the workflow first checks if it's a photo or text.
-If it's a photo, the image is downloaded from Telegram and uploaded to a designated Google Drive folder.
-A response message with the Google Drive file ID is then prepared.
-The user's input (either text or photo metadata) is passed to an AI-powered 'Photoshop Agent' that uses either GPT-5-mini or Claude Sonnet 3.5 as its reasoning engine.
-The agent can perform actions like renaming files, combining images, editing images, or searching stored files using connected tools and maintains conversation memory per user.
+When a message arrives via Telegram, the workflow checks if it contains a photo or text.
+If it's a photo, the image is downloaded, uploaded to a designated Google Drive folder, and a confirmation message with the file ID is prepared.
+Text inputs or the prepared photo confirmation are then sent to an AI-powered Photoshop Agent that uses either GPT-5-mini or Claude Sonnet 3.5 as its reasoning engine.
+The agent can perform various actions using connected tools, including renaming files in Google Drive, combining two images, editing images with AI, or searching through raw or AI-generated image libraries in Google Drive.
+The agent's response is sent back to the user via Telegram.

 ## Output Details
-The workflow sends a response back to the user via Telegram, which may include file links, AI-generated responses, or results from image editing operations.
+The workflow sends a response message back to the user in Telegram, which may include a file ID confirmation or results from AI-powered image operations.

 ## Tags
-telegram, google drive, ai agent, image editing, claude, gpt, file management, image generation
+Telegram, Google Drive, AI Agent, Image Editing, File Management, Claude, GPT, Image Generation